 Several incidents were recorded during the COVID-19 lockdown, some of which involved CRM workers who, according to some testimonies, ill-treated refugees and asylum seekers.
 On 6 April 2020, refugees and migrants rebelled against their detention and there was a conflict with employees from the camp, which ended with the intervention of the gendarmerie.
 According to the testimonies of many foreigners, the gendarmerie entered the PC and randomly started hitting people, who were mostly housed in the tent area of the PC, with rubber truncheons.
 After the intervention, all foreigners were ordered to lie on the floor facing the ground.
 The foreigners remained in such a position for several hours, and about 30 people who were marked as the perpetrators of the incident were transferred to PC Morović.
 On 13 May an Egyptian citizen was allegedly beaten with a metal bar by CRM employees and members of a private security company.
-The Ombudsman opened an inquiry on this case.
-Also, the recommendation given by the NPM in relation to RC Adaševci encompassed the CRM staff in Obrenovac.
-On 10 January 2021, RC Obrenovac hosted 591 persons, and many of them were accommodated in tents.
-The conditions in RC Obrenovac were described as inhumane and degrading.
+The Ombudsman opened an inquiry on this case, but as of March 2022, this institution has failed to disclose its findings.

 In mid-2016, the authorities of Serbia opened an additional three centres in Dimitrovgrad (90), Bosilegrad (60) and Pirot (250) to handle the increasing number of arrivals from Bulgaria.
 Another reception centre was opened in Bela Palanka (280) on 30 December 2016.
 All of these centres offer very basic, aging facilities and are inadequate for anything other than very short-term stay: for example, the centre in Dimitrovgrad only offers collective dormitories, and there are no separate male and female toilets.
 Still, the COVID-19 lockdown did not lead to overcrowding of these facilities, and on 10 January 2021, the number of reported people staying in these centres was way below its capacities.
-Moreover, RC in Dimitrovgrad was not put in function in 2020.
+Moreover, RC in Dimitrovgrad, RC Bela Palanka and RC Pirot were not operational in 2021.